araucaria-project/doc-oca-tic-toi/obsplan.md

 OB03:  OBJECT V496_Aql 19:08:20.77 -07:26:15.89 seq=1/V/20 focus=+30
 ```

-Introduction of labels brings as to something like below as an syntax of single command:
+Introduction of labels brings as to something like below as a syntax of single command:
 In general the syntax of single command line should be like that:
 ```
     [LABEL:] <COMMAND> [<POSITIONAL_ARG1> [<POSITIONAL_ARG1>...]]
 [KW_ARG1_NAME=KW_ARG1_VAL [KW_ARG2_NAME=KW_ARG2_VAL]...]